dj1ch/minigotchi/CONTRIBUTING.md

 Don't worry if you can't code!
 There's other ways to help!

-1. You can give this project money through this [Open Source Collective](https://opencollective.com/minigotchi).
-It's not a lot of money but it does help the me, the main developer.

-2. You can also suggest features by communicating with me, see *Communication* section of the [wiki](https://github.com/Pwnagotchi-Unofficial/minigotchi/wiki/Communication).
+1. You can also suggest features by communicating with me, see *Communication* section of the [wiki](https://github.com/Pwnagotchi-Unofficial/minigotchi/wiki/Communication).
 Or, you can make an issue and suggest a feature to me.

+2. Donations may be given to me through Social Media as well, although I am yet to get a better way to donate money.
+Here's [how](https://github.com/Pwnagotchi-Unofficial/minigotchi/wiki/Communication#communication) you can get ahold of me.

 ###
 # Code structure

 Most of the code is object oriented.
-I essentially grouped all of the main functions into their own .cpp and .h files, then inclded those files in the main .ino file.
+I essentially grouped all of the main functions into their own `.cpp` and `.h` files, then inclded those files in the main `.ino` file.
 I am trying to make this as easy to maintain as possible.
 It's easier on me and others if each part was seperated and organized.
 Here's some more info on the [OOP(Object oriented programming)](https://en.wikipedia.org/wiki/Object-oriented_programming).

 #